wp-plugins/skype-online-status/readme.txt

      - (Since 2.6.1.0 no known bugs yet, please report anything you find on [Skype Online Status Google Group](http://groups.google.com/group/wp-skype-online-status "Skype Online Status Google Group") )

 Know issues:
-     - The javascript provided by Skype that detects if Skype is installed, does not work properly on Linux.
-It defaults to displaying a download popup even if Skype is installed on the visitors computer when a Skype button is clicked.
-Hopefully, Skype will fix this some day :(
+     - The javascript provided by Skype that detects whether Skype is (client side) installed, does not work properly on Linux.
+It defaults to displaying a download popup even if Skype is installed on the visitors computer after the Skype button is clicked.
+Hopefully, Skype will fix this some day :/

 == Revision History ==